I Old Galveston

 From her early reign as the Queen of Cotton and one of the wealthiest cities in the nation, to the apocalyptic hurricane of 1900 that forever changed her regal trajectory and very nearly wiped her off the map, to the wild and woolly days of Prohibition when bootleg liquor and illegal gambling brought the money back to town, Galveston’s unique history—once majestic, once tragic, yet ever triumphant—forged a distinctive American city unlike any other.

-Join us on this fascinating journey of discovery into the rich history of a tenacious little town on a sliver of a sandbar, that Grande Dame of the Gulf we all love …
+Join us on a fun and fascinating journey of discovery into the rich history of a tenacious little town on a sliver of a sandbar, that Grande Dame of the Gulf we all love …

 Before leaping headlong into the deep mists of Galveston’s past, a brief departure is in order.
 Who, you might be wondering, is the author here?
 Whose collection is it?
 And how did this all come about?